TheNekoMomo/Momos-Token-Changer/README.md

 ## Getting Started

 ## How to Install
 The best way to install the Module is using the [Package Manager](#install-with-package-manager-recommended-way-to-install).
-This allows the Module to be updated in the setup menu with ease.

 ### Install with Package Manager ![Recommended Way to Install](https://img.shields.io/badge/-Recommended%20Way-blue)